Josei anime, where should we begin?

 This overworked office girl has not been whisked away to some magical land, unlike other choices on this list.
 She couldn’t return.

-Retsuko expresses her office anger by singing along to her favourite karaoke bars.
+Retsuko expresses her office anger by singing along to her favorite karaoke bars.

 Retsuko is the main character.